 Why Dubai?

 Dubai development strives for superlatives: artificial islands visible from space, the world's tallest building, largest maritime complex, shopping mall, and theme park, as well as the infamous indoor ski run, testify to the limitless ambition, imagination, and wealth driving Dubai's expansion.
-A panel of experts currently at work on a range of Dubai megaprojects, including developers, architects, engineers, and construction-industry executives, will discuss the reasons why Dubai has become "the fastest-growing city in the world."
+A panel of experts at work on a range of Dubai megaprojects, including developers, architects, engineers, and construction-industry executives, discussed the reasons why Dubai has become "the fastest-growing city in the world."

 Robert Booth, Executive Director, Emaar North America